Lightning-AI/pytorch-lightning/docs/source/metrics.rst

         def compute(self):
             return self.correct.float() / self.total

-Metrics support backpropergation, if all computations involved in the metric calculation are differentiable.
-However, note that the cashed state is detached from the computational graph and cannot be backpropergated.
+Metrics support backpropagation, if all computations involved in the metric calculation are differentiable.
+However, note that the cashed state is detached from the computational graph and cannot be backpropagated.
 Not doing this would mean storing the computational graph for each update call, which can lead to out-of-memory errors.
 In practise this means that:

 .. code-block:: python
     metric = MyMetric()
-    val = metric(pred, target) # this value can be backpropergated val = metric.compute() # this value cannot be backpropergated
+    val = metric(pred, target) # this value can be backpropagated val = metric.compute() # this value cannot be backpropagated

 **********